Buffalo Chicken Sandwiches

 Method

-While the chicken poaches, make the lighter ranch.
-Combine Greek yoghurt, grated garlic, onion powder, dill, chives, parsley and lemon juice.
+• While the chicken poaches, make the lighter ranch.
+Combine the Greek yoghurt, grated garlic, onion powder, dill, chives, parsley and lemon juice.
 Season and mix until smooth.
 Refrigerate until needed.

-In a separate pan over medium heat, melt the butter.
-Add garlic and cook 1 minute until fragrant.
-Add hot sauce and honey, stir to combine and simmer for 2–3 minutes until slightly thickened and glossy.
+• In a separate pan over medium heat, melt the butter.
+Add the garlic and cook for 1 minute until fragrant.
+Add the hot sauce and honey, stir to combine, and simmer for 2-3 minutes until slightly thickened and glossy.
 Season with salt and pepper.

-Add shredded chicken to the hot honey sauce and toss until every strand is fully coated.
+• Add the shredded chicken to the hot honey sauce and toss until every strand is fully coated.

-Preheat grill/broiler to 180°C (350°F).
-Slice brioche buns in half, place cut side up on a baking tray and toast for 1–2 minutes until golden.
+• Preheat the grill/broiler to 180°C (350°F).
+Slice the brioche buns in half, place cut side up on a baking tray, and toast for 1-2 minutes until golden.

 Chef's Tips